 Administrative Coordinator – María Clara Salazar has a degree in Business Administration (2002) and a specialization in marketing from the Universidad EAFIT (2006).
 She worked as a marketing and sales manager for Productos Roma for three years and previously served as sales manager for Canal B2B for nine years.
 Contact

-Senior Investigator – Ángela Liliana Olaya Castro has a degree in Political Science with an emphasis in Colombian history from the Universidad de los Andes in Bogotá.
+Project Manager – Ángela Liliana Olaya Castro has a degree in Political Science with an emphasis in Colombian history from the Universidad de los Andes in Bogotá.
 She has experience investigating issues of armed conflict, conflict economies, human rights, international humanitarian law, historical memory, social structures and union violence.
-She has worked for InSight Crime since September 2016.
+She has worked with InSight Crime since September 2016.
 Contact

 Translator – Diego García has a degree in English and Spanish Education and an MA in Colombian Literature from the Universidad de Antioquia.
 He has an ABD degree in Romance Languages and Literature from University of Cincinnati, Ohio.
 García has been an independent editor and translator for several years and has worked with InSight Crime since January 2015.
 Contact